Airport bosses frustrated by UK Government’s international travel plans

-One minister, Nadhim Zahawi, has denied claims that the UK would be trialling vaccine passports but has since stated that it is an option that must be considered.
+One minister, Nadhim Zahawi, initially denied claims that the UK would be trialling vaccine passports but has since stated that it is an option that must be considered.

-While the news regarding vaccine passports is mostly uncertain, Foreign Secretary, Dominic Raab, said that the government is considering introducing an Australia-style quarantine system for travellers entering the UK.
+While the news regarding vaccine passports is mostly uncertain, Foreign Secretary, Dominic Raab, confirmed the introduction of an Australia-style quarantine system for travellers entering the UK.

-Foreign Secretary Dominic Raab confirmed that officials are making preparations to open Australia-style quarantine hotels – designated self-isolation buildings for travellers entering the UK.
+Foreign Secretary Dominic Raab confirmed during the beginning of the year that officials would introduce Australia-style quarantine hotels – designated self-isolation buildings for travellers entering the UK.

 Mr Raab said that Public Health England would also be ramping up its capacity to check people to ensure quarantine rules are being followed.

 When questioned about the government’s slow response to tightening border controls, Dominic Raab said: “I don’t accept that we have been too slow in this – we are broadly the same pace in terms of Canada and Germany.”